websuperheroes/stormcrow/README.md

     │   ├── /open           - [PUT] Get all games accepting new players │   ├── /user           - [GET] Get all games user is involved with │   ├── /create         - [POST] Create a game
-    │   └── /character      - [PATCH] Create a character in the game │
+    │   └── /character      - [POST] Create a character in the game │
     ├── /dice-rolls
     │   ├── /sides          - [GET] Get all dice sides
     │   ├── /modifiers      - [GET] Get all dice modifiers
-    │   └── /amount         - [POST] Set the number of dice │
+    │   └── /amount         - [GET] Set the number of dice │
     └── /*                  - index.html